bems2588/README-generator/README.md

   ## Usage

-  In order to use this app, bruno
+  In order to use this app, In the command line

   ## License

-  This project is licensed under the APACHE 2.O license.
+  This project is licensed under the MIT license.

   ## Contributors